 All of these issues are avoidable if the proper planning and care go into building the retaining wall.
 It is much easier to build a strong, stable wall initially than going back to fix it later.

 Familiarize Yourself With Available Resources

-For projects that many decide to do themselves, there are a large number of resources available.
+For projects that many decide to do themselves, there are a large number of resources available, including our own retaining wall resource.
 Online videos, forums, and step-by-step instructions from experienced engineers, landscapers, and handymen are available to help.